 Important: The Arctic field season is usually, but not always, between April and August and the Antarctic field season is usually between September and February.
-Please make sure to select "either" if you would like to be considered for BOTH arctic and Antarctic expeditions.
+Please make sure to select "either" if you would like to be considered for BOTH the Arctic and Antarctic expeditions.
 Your selection DOES MATTER and will be used to determine research expedition matches.

-Most PolarTREC expeditions will be at least three weeks and are usually no more than six weeks long.
+Most PolarTREC expeditions are at least three weeks and are usually no more than six weeks long.
 Although substitute reimbursement is provided while you are away from the classroom, please make sure to discuss your participation in the program and time away from the classroom with your administration before applying.

 (100 words maximum)

 (200 words maximum)